musa-pro/CapacitorStarter/README.md

 ```
 npx cap init
 ```
-## 4. Build ionic so we can have capacitor www folder
+## 4. Build ionic once so we can have capacitor www folder
 ```
 ionic build
 ```